Skip to Content

 • Put the spaghetti squash strands (or the drained pasta) in a large pot and place over medium heat.
 Spoon most of the Puttanesca sauce into the pot and cook a few minutes, or until the liquid is absorbed.

-• Taste for seasoning, and garnish with some chopped basil and grated parmesan or romano cheese and serve.
+• Taste for seasoning, and garnish with some chopped basil and grated parmesan or Pecorino Romano cheese and serve.
 Place small bowls of extra sauce, and extra cheese to pass around for individual tastes.

 1/2 cup Parmesan cheese